ImaginaryLogs/CSOPESY-MCO1/README.md

 The marquee renderer animates a smooth single-line scroll by rotating the text one character at a time and redrawing on a single console line just above the prompt.

-It respects the configured refresh interval and active state from shared context and avoids tearing by updating text under a mutex and guarding redraws with a console mutex.
+It prints according to a configured refresh interval and active state from shared context and avoids tearing by updating text under a mutex and guarding redraws with a console mutex.

 ```17:50:src/os_agnostic/DisplayHandler.hpp
 class DisplayHandler : public Handler {